marioal1906/GUI_vehicleDesign/README.md

 ## **Documentation**

-For detailed information on the functionalities, parameters, and design principles behind this GUI, please refer to the "GUI Functionality Overview" section within this README.
+For detailed information on the functionalities, parameters, and design principles behind this GUI, please refer to the related published article: https://doi.org/10.1109/MCSE.2025.3579421 .
 It offers a complete overview of the system and its capabilities.